 Request for Applications

-The AARC invites interested parties to submit a one-page letter of intent (LOI) for possible funding that advances the profession of respiratory care.
-Submit the LOI to Dr. Shawna Strickland.
-If the LOI is accepted, a full proposal is due no later than July 1, 2018.
+The AARC invites interested parties to submit a one-page letter of intent (LOI) for possible funding that advances the profession of respiratory care by Dec.
+31, 2021.

-Once a letter of intent is approved, an electronic (PDF) copy of the application in ONE document (a detailed description of the proposal requirements is included below) is requested.
-Cost sharing is encouraged with educational institutions, professional organizations, hospital systems and foundations.
-If the LOI is accepted, submit the full proposal to Dr. Shawna Strickland.
+Once a letter of intent is approved, an electronic (PDF) copy of the application in one document (a detailed description of the proposal requirements is included below) is required.
+Cost sharing is encouraged with educational institutions, professional organizations, hospital systems, and foundations.
+Deadline for invited full proposal is March 1, 2022.

 Overview and Goals

-All are encouraged to submit a LOI that describes a research plan that can adequately investigate the effect of educational level of respiratory therapists to quality of care indicators and patient safety or Departmental/institutional performance on core value measures.
-Preferences are given when respiratory therapists are the primary investigator or co-investigator.
+All are encouraged to submit a LOI that describes a research plan that can adequately investigate the effect of educational level of respiratory therapists to quality of care indicators and patient safety or departmental/institutional performance on core value measures.
+Preferences given when respiratory therapists are the PI or co-PI.
+At least one member of the research group must be an active member of the AARC as verified by the executive office.

 Applications of any amount up to $50,000 accepted for review.